 Stores closing in 2019: 51

 Home improvement retailer Lowe's is taking a hacksaw to part of its business.
-It's cutting 20 stores in the U.S. and 31 in Canada by February.
+It planned to cut 20 stores in the U.S. and 31 in Canada by February.

 Lowe's will still have more than 2,000 locations between the two countries.
 CEO Marvin Ellison said in a statement that the downsizing is just part of "building a stronger business."